 Now you may have a question, is agent commission entirely free for buyers?
 Well, technically, the answer is no.

 Agent commission, as stated above, comes from the final home sale proceeds, which the buyer pays.
-So, it would be wrong to say that the buyers have to pay nothing in commission.
+So, it would be wrong to say that the buyers must pay nothing in commission.

 1.2.2 Why does a buyer agent give rebates instead of reducing their commissions?